meowstars/gotcha/README.md

 ## How to use Gotcha
 Just run gotcha.
 With -h to display all options available.

 Gotcha can display all gotcha keywords but also and moreover, information you want.
 We can specify files to parse, to ignore, tell him to parse every file in every sub-directory, on only in the current one.
 It is possible to filter results by keywords class, ignore some keywords, just display keywords you want to see.
-Finally we can also sort results by keyword, by developer name and by date.
 We can display information that suits our own needs.

 For more information I suggest you to start the program with the -h option.
 You will see all the options and some examples of use.